 - When you start the change tracking client, you can specify the consumer offset to consume data on demand.

 The consumer offset of consumed data must be within the data range of the change tracking instance, as shown in the following figure.
-The consumer offset must be converted into a UNIX timestamp.Note
+The consumer offset must be converted to a UNIX timestamp.Note

 - For more information about how to view the data range, see View tracked data changes.